So, you’re planning a trip to China?

 3. Choose when to go

-The best times to travel in China are spring, between April and May, and fall, which is between September and October.
+The best times to travel in China are spring, from April to May, and fall, from September to October.

 At this time of year, it isn’t too hot or too cold.
 And as an added bonus, these are the shoulder seasons, so your accommodation should be a little cheaper.